webb/NIEM.github.io/reference/artifacts/iepd/developer/analyze-requirements/index.md

 ---
 title: Analyze Requirements
+short: Analyze Requirements
 icon: fa-envelope-o
-description: The analyze requirements phase is the next step you take in IEPD development.
+description: The analyze requirements phase is the next step in IEPD development.
 ---

-{{ page.description}}
+{{ page.description }}

 {% include icon-list.html links=page.links %}

-You have graphically defined your scenario, and now you need to define your business rules and requirements, which define the exchange as well as the expectations of the exchange.
+You graphically defined your scenario.
+Now you need to define your business rules and requirements, which define the exchange as well as the expectations of the exchange.

 ## Business Rules